Let Synthetic Data Shine: Domain Reassembly and Soft-Fusion for Single Domain Generalization: Method

 To handle the features of the synthetic pseudo-domain data, we utilize Instance Normalization (IN) for feature decoupling.
 Originally introduced by Ulyanov et al. \cite{ulyanov2016instance} for style transfer, IN normalizes the features of each sample independently, effectively removing sample-specific style variations.
 Specifically, IN computes statistics for each instance across the spatial dimensions:

 IN effectively disentangles content and style representations \cite{huang2017arbitrary}, enabling the distinction between structural information and stylistic noise in diffusion-generated images.
 This allows models to focus on learning domain-invariant features.
 Li et al. \cite{li2017demystifying} further showed that IN implicitly performs style normalization in neural feature spaces, separating content and style into distinct channel-based representations.
 Motivated by this theoretical basis and practical requirements, we developed an IN-based feature decoupling mechanism for synthetic data.
 This mechanism explicitly partitions features into domain-invariant primary features (capturing task-relevant structural information) and domain-specific shared features (encoding style variations), simultaneously addressing pseudo-domain feature biases and establishing a structural framework for subsequent reassembly.
+Whereas prior work \cite{zhou2024mixstyle,li2017demystifying} often employ IN as a key step for style mixing or transfer, our focus is on the subsequent dynamics following this separation.
+We leverage IN as an explicit decoupling interface, enabling a subsequent, task-aware feature reassembly and cross-domain alignment process that is specifically designed to manage—rather than merely discard—style information from synthetic data to improve generalization.

 As shown in Fig.~\ref{fig:overall_framework2}(b), the internal architecture of DFDR begins by decomposing the intermediate features $F \in \mathbb{R}^{N\times C\times H\times W}$ (with $N$ denoting batch size, $C$ channel count, $H$ spatial height, and $W$ spatial width) extracted from the backbone network into two distinct components: